RECEIVING AND EDITING, from within the Commissary location

 PROCESSING AND CLOSING

-You have two options at the bottom of an Order: Process and Ship
+You have two options at the bottom of an Order: Process and Ship.
+These will behave according to the Vendor settings you have chosen.

 - When you click “Process Order”, this locks the order and the unit who placed the order cannot make any further changes.
-They will see the status as having changed to “In Process”.
+They will see the status as having changed to “In Process” and it prevents them from editing it any further.

-- When you click “Ship Order”, this changes the status to “Shipped”.
+- When you click “Ship Order”, this changes the order status to “Shipped”.
 This is the final confirmation for the unit who placed the order to indicate it is ready.
-This marks it as Closed and it cannot be edited.

 Things to Note:

-- You can do Process or Ship in bulk by checking multiple order from the Inbound Orders screen
+- You can do "Process" or "Ship" in bulk by checking multiple order from the Inbound Orders screen and clicking to adjust all of them at once.

 - You can simply click “Ship” if you don’t want use the intermediary stage of “Process”.
 Using the “Process Order” button is entirely optional and may or may not work with your operational flow.